 Step 5.
 Renew Your License Every Two Years and Complete Continuing Education Requirements

-30 days before the renewal deadline, you’ll receive a mailed notice and a renewal application from the Ohio SLP board.
+To maintain your SLP license, you’ll need to renew your license every two years (December 31) upon the completion of 20 hours of continuing education.
 Although you won’t be required to submit proof of your continuing education credits, you’ll need to sign a form certifying that you completed the required number of hours.

 Speech-Language Pathology Salary in Ohio

-When it comes to the number of SLP jobs, Ohio is home to 6,610 professionals.
+Ohio is home to 6,610 SLPs jobs.
 Of these:

 - 1,410 SLPs work in Cleveland